-- Network opportunities with thought-leaders in customer management
+- Networking opportunities with thought-leaders in customer management

 - Involvement in the research programme and early access to results and reports

-- Attendance for up to 3 delegates at a series of hands-on workshops
+- Attendance for up to 3 delegates at a series of hands-on members’ workshops

 The annual fee for membership of the Centre is £10,500 plus VAT.

-A copy of the membership agreement and further details can be provided on request - please contact Daniel Bateman (Client Relationship Executive) for more information.
+A copy of the membership agreement and further details can be provided on request - please contact Daniel Bateman (Dept. Administrator - Client Relations) for more information.